 Worrying about things that could happen in the future

 - Worrying about meeting your boss

-I haven’t mention the word ‘amygdala’ to you yet, and I shall just explain it briefly to you now.
-When you are worrying about something, and possibly creating anticipatory anxiety, your anxiety is coming from a thinking part of your brain, that involves all your thought processes and how you interpret things.
-Specifically it is the cerebral cortex.
+I haven’t mentioned the word ‘amygdala’ yet, and I shall explain it briefly to you now.
+When you are worried about something and possibly create anticipatory anxiety, your anxiety comes from a thinking part of your brain that involves all your thought processes and how you interpret things.
+Specifically, it is the cerebral cortex.
 Anxiety can arise from another avenue, where you do not need thought processes at all.

 The amygdala, amongst other things, is responsible for fear.
-The amygdala attaches the emotional experience you have to a situation.
-For example, lets to back to the boss example.
+The amygdala attaches the emotional experience you have to a situation, for example, back to the boss example.
 If you keep feeling anxiety around your boss, your amygdala attaches this anxiety (this emotion) to your experiences of your boss.
 All of this happens outside of your conscious awareness.
-You don’t need thought processes to activate, it will activate with no effort on your part when you see your boss.
+You don’t need thought processes to activate; it will activate with no effort on your part when you see your boss.

 In other words, your anxiety is caused by how you currently respond to things on the list and how you have responded in the past and can arise from the thoughts that you have, but it can also take a more direct route through your amygdala.

 You can read more on your amygdala here.

 How to change your relationship to things that cause your anxiety.

 Traditionally CBT – Cognitive Behavioural Therapy was used to help you with anxiety, and this is great for anticipatory anxiety, where your thought processes are used.
 However, if you think you have more fear-based anxiety and experience anxiety in the absence of clear-cut thought processes, you also need to understand your brain.